 The consolidated financial statements incorporate the assets and liabilities of all entities controlled by Resonance Health Limited ("company" or "parent entity") as at 30 June 2004 and the results of all controlled entities for the year then ended.
 Resonance Health Limited and its controlled entities together are referred to in this financial report as the consolidated entity.
 The effects of all transactions between entities in the consolidated entity are eliminated in full.
-Outside equity interests in the results and equity of controlled entities are shown separately in the consolidated statement of financial position respectively.
+Outside equity interests in the results and equity of controlled entities are shown separately in the consolidated statement of financial performance and statement of financial position respectively.